Generic families of finite metric spaces with identical or trivial 1-dimensional persistence: Experiments on persistence of random sets

 Figure~\ref{fig:gr1040} implies that for higher dimensions N, the median gap ratio quickly decreases to within the range [1,2] as the number $n$ of points is increasing.
-Hence, when a persistence diagram contains at least two pairs (birth,death) above the diagonal, it is becoming harder to separate highly persistent features from noisy artefacts close to the diagonal.
+Hence, for pure random clouds when a persistence diagram contains at least two pairs (birth,death) above the diagonal, it is harder to separate highly persistent features from noisy artefacts that are close to the diagonal.

-The future updates will include similar experiments for filtrations of \cech{ }complexes and Delaunay complexes.
-In conclusion, our main Theorem~\ref{thm:tail} describes how we can add an arbitrarily large point set to an existing point set without affecting the one-dimensional persistent homology, whilst Corollary~\ref{cor:PD=0} states how we can form a large continuous family of sets with trivial 1D persistence, implying that the bottleneck distance between persistence diagrams has no lower bound.
-We plan further experiments to check how well the bottleneck distance separates point clouds from their perturbations.

-Other continuous isometry invariants \cite{widdowson2022average, widdowson2021pointwise} of finite and periodic point sets are complete in general position, hence distinguish almost all sets in $\R^N$.
-All counter-examples \cite{pozdnyakov2020incompleteness} to the completeness of past invariants were distinguished in \cite[appendix~C]{widdowson2021pointwise}.
-These latest invariants are based on the $k$-nearest neighbour search, a classical problem in Computer Science, which has near-linear time algorithms in the number of points \cite{elkin2021new, elkin2022paired}.